wilorios/microservice-template-go/README.md

 go project template for microservice architecture structure.

 # Description
-This project is a set of ideas for implementing a microservice template in Go, I'll try to 'ilustrate' some Microservice patterns like:
+This project is a set of ideas for implementing a microservice template with Go, I'll to ilustrate some Microservice patterns like:
 - Messaging style patterns (REST)
 - Reliable comunication patterns (circuit breaker)
 - Security patterns